Composition — members and organisms in a coalition

 at every rung.

 Every commit in every block-building lattice is keyed by slot (see builder composition).
 Every commit in a standalone organism is keyed by that organism’s own clock event — a slot, a tick, a round, a sequence number.
-A coalition adds the citizen id as an outer key on every cross-citizen fact.
+A coalition adds the member id as an outer key on every cross-member fact.

-The citizen_id used as a key in cross-citizen commits is
+The member_id used as a key in cross-member commits is

-the first 20 bytes of the citizen’s blake3 stable-id
+the first 20 bytes of the member’s blake3 stable-id

 fingerprint.
 The full 32-byte value lives in Atlas cards